RMITLibrary/easy_cite/markdown/rmitharvard.md

 If the source contains grammatical or spelling errors, you must copy the quote exactly as it appears in the original source (including the errors).
 Then put sic in parentheses **(sic)** immediately after the error.

-A quote in an in-text reference can be inserted at the beginning, middle or end of a sentence.
+A quote in an in-text citation can be inserted at the beginning, middle or end of a sentence.

 ##### Beginning of a sentence